kingfalcodev/clottery-app/README.md

 However, this turned out to be extremely slow in react native (takes about 3min per function).
 The speed reduction comes from the security of the algorithm, which can be reduced but of cause then security will suffer.

-Better solution would be to use a server or a serverless function (e.g. Cloud Function) to encrypt and decrypt the private key.
+Better solution would be to use Keychain/Keystore to store private keys. `react-native-keychain` module can be used to achieve that.

+For more info see: `src/utils/keychain.js`

 ## Provider